sww1235/Personal_Website/wiki/build-script-notes-vault-mki.md

 9. Become root with `su -`.
 You will need root's password.

-10. Change root's shell to `sh`: `chsh -s sh`

-11. Log out and su back in again

-12. Update system and install software
+10. Update system and install software

 	```sh
 	freebsd-update fetch